BEST Rocket League Settings [Camera, Controls, Video & More]

 Gameplay of Rocket League (Picture Credits: eXputer)

-The appearance of the game on the screen and how quickly the game will run will be determined by video settings.
-It causes changes in factors like reaction time, input delay, , which consequently affects scoring and conceding in the game.
-Ultimately, video settings affect performance which is the most important parameter in the game.
+Video settings determine the appearance of the game on the screen and how quickly it runs.
+They also change factors like reaction time and input delay, which consequently affect scoring and conceding in the game.
+Ultimately, video settings affect performance, which is the most important parameter in the game.

 Window Settings